reefab/ResumeMan/README.md

 ### Note on PDF generation

 On OS X, wkpdf is used.
 It has a PDF output comparable to Safari and is perfectly adequate.

+**NOTE**: wkpdf is not supported on OS X Mavericks yet.
+For now, if you are using 10.9, wkhtmltopdf is going to be used.

 On the other hand, for other platforms Wkhtmltopdf doesn't have the best PDF rendering.
 Manually exporting a PDF version from Chrome might have a better result especially for page breaks.